Centurion (Gautrain station)

 Centurion is a metro station on the Gautrain rapid transit system in Centurion, Gauteng.
 The station opened on 2 August 2011 as part of the second phase of the Gautrain project.

 Location

-Centurion station is located in the former independent municipality of Centurion, in the southern part of the City of Tshwane Metropolitan Municipality.
+Centurion station is located in the town of Centurion, in the southern part of the City of Tshwane Metropolitan Municipality.
 The station is located adjacent to West Avenue which runs along the northern bank of Centurion Lake.

 Transit-oriented development

 In common with other Gautrain stations, Centurion station acts as the focal point of transit-oriented development.
 The most prominent of the initiatives near the station is the Centurion Symbio-City development, which aims at developing the highest skyscraper in Africa in the middle of Centurion Lake.

 Station layout

 Centurion station has two tracks with two side platforms and parking for 2000 cars.
 Due to high demand for parking and a lot of rail users having to park outside the station, the Bombela Consortium purchased additional land to build additional parking in Von Willich Avenue on the Northern side of the station.